-Broadcasters say development of a new digital TV standard which will let them transmit video to cell phones and other portable devices is going smoothly, and that they remain on track to have a working system in place by early 2009.
+Broadcasters said the development of a new digital-TV standard that will let them transmit video to cellular phones and other portable devices is going smoothly, and that they remain on track to have a working system in place by early 2009.

-The mobile DTV standards process got a significant boost in May when the two large consumer electronics companies who had submitted competing technical proposals to ATSC, LG and Samsung, agreed to work together on a joint system and avoid what could have been a protracted standards battle.
+The mobile-DTV-standards process got a significant boost in May when the two large consumer-electronics companies that submitted competing technical proposals to ATSC, LG Electronics and Samsung, agreed to work together on a joint system and avoid what could have been a protracted standards battle.

-That compromise between LG and Samsung was driven largely by field evaluations conducted by the Open Mobile Video Coalition (OMVC), a consortium of over 800 stations committed to creating a mobile DTV standard.
-According to a report the coalition delivered to ATSC, trials in San Francisco and Las Vegas slightly favored the “MPH” technology created by LG in partnership with Harris Corp. over the A-VSB system developed by Samsung, Rohde & Schwarz and Nokia.
+That compromise between LG and Samsung was driven largely by field evaluations conducted by the Open Mobile Video Coalition, a consortium of more than 800 stations committed to creating a mobile-DTV standard.
+According to a report the coalition delivered to the ATSC, trials in San Francisco and Las Vegas slightly favored the “MPH” technology created by LG in partnership with Harris over the A-VSB system developed by Samsung, Rohde & Schwarz and Nokia.

-LG and Samsung subsequently submitted a joint proposal to ATSC in early July, which mobile DTV insiders say is basically the MPH system with a few minor tweaks.
+LG and Samsung subsequently submitted a joint proposal to the ATSC in early July, which mobile-DTV insiders said was basically the MPH system with a few minor tweaks.

-CBS affiliate and Capitol Broadcasting's WRAL Raleigh conducted successful informal tests of MPH last month, broadcasting two streams of mobile content alongside its high-definition programming to a handful of prototype receivers.
+CBS affiliate and Capitol Broadcasting station WRAL Raleigh, N.C., conducted successful informal tests of MPH last month, broadcasting two streams of mobile content alongside its HD programming to a handful of prototype receivers.

-Pete Sockett, WRAL's chief engineer concedes his station's testing was decidedly unscientific, as he simply gave mobile handsets with MPH chips to station employees and told them to drive home to test the reception.
-But, he says, “It worked.
-It was pretty rock-solid within 25 to 30 miles of the transmitter.
-At 30-40 miles it was intermittent.
-Over 40 miles away we had a few successes, but that's where it dropped out.”
+Pete Sockett, WRAL's chief engineer, conceded that his station's testing was decidedly unscientific, as he simply gave mobile handsets with MPH chips to station employees and told them to drive home to test the reception.
+But, he added, “It worked.
+It was pretty rock-solid within 25-30 miles of the transmitter.
+At 30-40 miles, it was intermittent.
+Over 40 miles away, we had a few successes, but that's where it dropped out.”

-OMVC plans to work with ATSC to conduct more formal tests of the proposed joint LG/Samsung system, tests which could be announced as soon as this month.
+The OMVC plans to work with the ATSC to conduct more formal tests of the proposed joint LG/Samsung system -- tests that could be announced as soon as this month.
 A key factor in the testing will be interoperability between the transmission system's exciter, multiplexer and receiver.
-The coalition also enlisted the research firm Horowitz Group to review mobile TV implementations internationally, to help inform consumer trials it is planning for early 2009.
+The coalition also enlisted research firm Horowitz Group to review mobile-TV implementations internationally in order to help inform it for consumer trials it is planning for early 2009.

-While he didn't have an exact timetable for the interoperability testing, ATSC president Mark Richer says the industry should be able to ratify a formal mobile DTV standard in the first or second quarter of 2009.
+While he didn't have an exact timetable for the interoperability testing, ATSC president Mark Richer said the industry should be able to ratify a formal mobile-DTV standard in the first or second quarter of 2009.

-“We are on track and on schedule,” says Richer.
-“It's nice to say that, and hopefully we stay that way.”
+“We are on track and on schedule,” he added.
+“It's nice to say that, and hopefully, we stay that way.”

 This month, members of the ATSC specialist group (“S4”) on mobile DTV should complete a working draft of the standard, some 800-900 pages in length, which they will meet to review in early September.
-Some parts of the draft standard are brand-new, while other parts are based on existing technologies such as established video and audio compression schemes.
-It includes some specific broadcaster requirements, such as the ability to perform audience measurement and conditional access functionality for pay-TV services, and is also intended to be updated with future versions.
+Some parts of the draft standard are brand-new, while other parts are based on existing technologies such as established video- and audio-compression schemes.
+It includes some specific broadcaster requirements, such as the ability to perform audience measurement and conditional-access functionality for pay TV services, and it is also intended to be updated with future versions.

 On Sept.
-25, the S4 group will present its draft to the larger Technology and Standards Group (TSG).
-It is likely to ask for the M/H draft to be raised to candidate standard status, which could happen by mid-October.
-It could remain as such for anywhere from three months to a year, but a likely period of time is six months.
-The candidate standard period is designed to encourage testing and experimentation by vendors to work out any kinks before a standard is presented to the general ATSC membership to be formally ratified, which requires the support of two-thirds of its membership.
+25, the S4 group will present its draft to the larger Technology and Standards Group.
+It is likely to ask for the M/H draft to be raised to candidate-standard status, which could happen by mid-October.
+It could remain as such for anywhere from three months to one year, but a likely period of time is six months.
+The candidate-standard period is designed to encourage testing and experimentation by vendors to work out any kinks before a standard is presented to the general ATSC membership to be formally ratified, which requires the support of two-thirds of its membership.

-“This is like anything in the television industry,” says Godfrey.
+“This is like anything in the television industry,” Godfrey added.
 “There's got to be some sort of coordination between the people sending the service and the manufacturers making devices to receive the service.
 That said, there is more momentum on ATSC Mobile-Handheld than I've ever seen on anything else.”

 Sockett and other WRAL testers were impressed by the picture quality of the first-generation MPH system, and he is excited about the prospects for a commercial mobile DTV service.
-He says, “Everybody who saw it got the difference between typical cell phone video and what this is capable of.”
+He said, “Everybody who saw it got the difference between typical cell-phone video and what this is capable of.”